napsternxg/Kaggle-StackOverflow-Vis/README.md

 Below is a more comparitive study in terms of **Questions, Answers, Comments and Tags*** on each of the sites.

 **PS: I have purposely removed stack overflow from the following visualizations as its data is already a lot more in comparison to other websites hence to make the visualization easy to read.
 I have simply included all other sites except stack overflow**

+**An interactive visualization for the below images can be found at: http://ec2-50-17-90-141.compute-1.amazonaws.com/Kaggle/StackExchangeSites.html**

 !["Stack Exchange Site Wide Split for Questions"](https://github.com/napsternxg/Kaggle-StackOverflow-Vis/raw/master/Images/QuestionsStackExchange.PNG "Stack Exchange Site Wide Split for Questions")